Hilton Park services

 Of the proposals offered so far, Mecca's was the first to be taken seriously, with some decent design work and finances.
 Their only failing was that their restaurant had seven times as many restaurant seats as it had car parking spaces.

-A month before Hilton Park, Mecca Leisure had won the contract for Trowell.
+A month before Hilton Park, Mecca Leisure had won the contract for Trowell, which they went on to make their own with, using entirely local branding and themes.
 The Ministry had learned from past experience where operators had struggled to build two services at the same time, and considering Mecca's inexperience, they did not want them to bite off more than they could chew.

 Concerned that their covered footbridge would feel like a tunnel, Rank had the unique idea of putting a tea bar in the middle of it.
 The Ministry found the idea ridiculous: difficult to walk past, distracting to drive under and not of interest to anybody.
 They then asked if they could built a bridge which was wider at the centre than at the ends, and were again told to stick to serious proposals.
 They considered turning the bridge windows into motorway viewing platforms.